 And if they are not then they should!
 Why?
-Because the creation and/or delivery of a customer/user experience is team work.
+Because the creation and/or delivery of a customer/user experience is teamwork.
 Just think of all the skills that are involved to develop an experience that fits your end-user as a glove.
 Just to name a few: business analysis, coding, user research, market analysis, graphic design, usability testing etc. The work of all of these team members with completely different backgrounds has to come together to deliver an experience to one person who is at the receiving end.
 Not a light feat and certainly not easily achievable.

 Some companies think they have the solution, ‘we require an internal UX capability’ and thus the conclusion is to hire a UX person who will give them just that.
 Good thinking if we are talking about a personal assistant, an SEO specialist, market analyst, etc but unfortunately not for experience development.
 To design and deliver an experience all the skills listed above are required and you will not find that in a single person.
-A single person can kick start the process of embedding UX into an organisation.
-However, as an organisation you are taking a significant risk here by putting the responsibility for introducing a common UX language as well as embed the multi-disciplinary steps needed into your development and delivery processes into one person.
+A single person can kick-start the process of embedding UX into an organization.
+However, as an organization, you are taking a significant risk here by putting the responsibility for introducing a common UX language as well as embed the multi-disciplinary steps needed into your development and delivery processes into one person.
 This usually doesn’t end well.

 Sounds like a lot of work?
-Sure, but few realise that there is more to be gained from an ISO9241 based approach to UX development than just a smooth and optimal experience for your customers and users.
+Sure, but few realize that there is more to be gained from an ISO9241 based approach to UX development than just a smooth and optimal experience for your customers and users.
 Putting user/customers at the centre of UX development through early involvement (research & testing) greatly reduces the risk of getting things horribly wrong at launch.
 And we all know what that is like, the team has been working overtime and on launch get all the negative feedback because it is not what was needed.
 That is bad for morale, staff retention and the company revenues.
 The solution?
 Stop seeing UX as a capability that needs to be added in but instead as a culture that needs to be adopted.
 Akendi’s training courses can help there.